 PureCube Ni-INDIGO Agarose and MagBeads

 Figure 2: Comparison of the protein purity of a His-tag purification assay.
-PureCube Ni-INDIGO agarose from Cube Biotech in contrast to Ni-NTA agarose from a market competitor "T".
+PureCube Ni-INDIGO agarose from Cube Biotech in contrast to Ni-NTA agarose from market competitor "T".
 Both purifications were performed under the same conditions.

 Figure 3: Protein yield of His-tagged protein compared between PureCube Ni-INDIGO based beads and competitor products at 20 mM EDTA and 10 mM DTT.